 Concentration of credit risk is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
-GASB Statement No. 40 requires disclosure when the amount invested in a single issuer exceeds 5% or more of total investments.
-Investments issued or explicitly guaranteed by the U.S. Government, as well as mutual funds and other pooled investments, are exempted from this requirement.
+GASB Statement No. 40 requires disclosure when the amount invested in a single issuer exceeds 5 percent or more of total investments.
+Investments issued or explicitly guaranteed by the U.S.

+Government, as well as mutual funds and other pooled investments, are exempted from this requirement.

-At December 31, 2013, Anchorage had no investments in any single issuer exceeding 5 percent of total investments.
+At December 31, 2014, the Municipal Central Treasury had no investments in any single issuer exceeding 5 percent of total investments.